Deputy: Responsibilities

-A deputy's responsibilities are often defined by those of their superior.
 Although deputies are themselves subordinates, they exercise authority over junior positions within the hierarchy of an organization or company.
 A deputy is often called upon to make decision which directly influence outcomes and policies, as such they typically possess specialized training and qualifications akin to their superior.

 Uses around the world

 Canada

 In Canada, specifically in Quebec where they speak French, they call their Members of Parliament, particularly those in the House of Commons députés.
 Their work consists mostly of, representing an electoral district as well as their political party, responding to the needs of their voters and proposing, debating on, and passing or denying different bills.

 Communist states

 All elected officials, bar Yugoslavia (from 1974 onwards it used the term delegates), have referred to elected representatives as deputies to the supreme state organ of power in question.

 France

 In France députés, or deputies in English, are elected to represent different electoral districts; they form the French National Assembly, and together with the Senators; who form the Senate, they make up the French Parliament.
 They, along with the senators propose, debate on and vote in favour of, or against different bills; they also hold the French Government accountable.